nathanchica/life_event_logger_monorepo/apps/web/README.md

 #### userEvent v13 to v14 (July 2025)

 Greatly reduces console warnings in tests about updates to components not wrapped in act(), reducing noise

+#### Yarn to npm (July 2025)

+Migrated from Yarn 3 to npm for better monorepo standardization.
+The backend API already uses npm, so this migration simplifies tooling across the monorepo.
+This project was started in 2022 when Yarn was the standard for web projects, but npm has since caught up.

 ## Test coverage
 As of 2025-07-19, only client.ts remains uncovered.
 Will create tests for it in the future. types.ts only contains